MicrosoftDocs/visualstudio-docs/docs/vs-2015/install/uninstall-visual-studio.md

      *DVDRoot* \\<Installation File\> \</quiet&#124;/passive> [/norestart]/uninstall

-#### To roll back to a previous version or release of  Visual Studio
+## Roll back to a previous version or release of  Visual Studio

 1. Uninstall Visual Studio by using any of the methods listed in this topic.